+width and a vertical line that goes from 0 to the window height.
+The lines should cross paths where the mouse is.

+If you're feeling adventurous, you can extend this to draw a small red circle whenever you click.

-can use remove(obj) to remove something from the screen a getElementAt(x, y) to get an object at the given position.
-It wi the object or will return null if there is no object there. • Using keyboard events for interactive programs • Example Exercise: Basic Snake Write a basic version of the snake game.
-The way our game works is by first creating a green square a center of the screen.
-The snake should be moving to the right you hit an arrow key, you should change the snake's direction Il return at the at.
-If --- ---------------------------
+If you're feeling really adventurous, you can have a bouncing ball on the screen and see if you can remove it when it gets clicked.
+You can use remove(obj) to remove something from the screen and getElementAt(x, y) to get an object at the given position.
+It will return the object or will return null if there is no object there.

+Using keyboard events for interactive programs

+Example Exercise: Basic Snake

+Write a basic version of the snake game.

+The way our game works is by first creating a green square at the center of the screen.
+The snake should be moving to the right.
+If you hit an arrow key, you should change the snake's direction.

-Unit 10: Animations Challenges (1 week/2-3 hours)
+Unit 11: Animations Challenges (1 week/2-3 hours)